prismv/DB48X-on-DM42/doc/calc-help/constants.md

 proton and two neutrons, surrounded by a single negatively charged electron bound to the nucleus by the Coulomb force.
 Trace amounts are found in the atmosphere due to interaction of its gases with cosmic rays.
-Precise measurements of hydrogen mass is obtained by spectrometry.
+Precise measurements of tritium mass is obtained by spectrometry.
 Its measured value is:
 ```rpl
     12 SIG  mT=3.0160492779_u"